Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

+Moreover, note that our choice of $K$ implies that $K-d = \delta d$.
+Thus we only need to choose $\PI$ and $\nu$ appropriately to satisfy the condition where $\gamma = d/L = K/(L(1+\delta))$ is a constant, as required by the lemma.
+Substituting for $\gamma$ in \eqref{eqn:pncondition} and after simple manipulations, we get the condition which can be satisfied by choosing $\PI$ and $\nu$ to be appropriate positive constants. \end{proof}

 Both results obtained in Corollaries \ref{coro:optext}~and~\ref{coro:optcond} almost match the lower bound of Lemma~\ref{lem:lowerbound} for the number of measurements.
 However, we note the following distinction between the two results: Instantiating the general construction of Theorem~\ref{thm:main} with an extractor gives us a sharp control over the fraction of tolerable errors, and in particular, we can obtain a measurement matrix that is robust against \emph{any} constant fraction (bounded from $1$) of false positives.
-However, the number of false positives in the reconstruction will be bounded by some constant fraction of the sparsity of the vector that cannot be made arbitrarily close to zero.
-On the other hand, a lossless condenser enables us to bring down the number of false positives in the reconstruction to an arbitrarily small fraction of $D$ (which is, in light of Lemma~\ref{lem:distance}, the best we can hope for), but on the other hand, does not give as good a control on the fraction of tolerable errors as in the extractor case, though we still obtain resilience against the same order of errors.
+However, the number of potential false positives in the reconstruction will be bounded by some constant fraction of the sparsity of the vector that cannot be made arbitrarily close to zero.

+On the other hand, using a lossless condenser enables us to bring down the number of false positives in the reconstruction to an arbitrarily small fraction of $d$ (which is, in light of Lemma~\ref{lem:distance}, the best we can hope for), though it does not give as good a control on the fraction of tolerable errors as in the extractor case, though we still obtain resilience against the same order of errors.